codemercs-com/node-cm-lw14udr/README.md

 ##### Node: dacp
 Send a DACP (direct light output) value to a device/group/broadcast.
 The value 0..254 based on the output of the device (linear or logarithmic).
 For more information about the steps please take a look into the data sheet of your device.

 Table for logarithmic DACP ouput.
-N = DACP value
-%X = Light output
+N = DACP value, %X = Light output

 | N | X% | N | X% | N | X% | N | X% | N | X% |
 |  ------------  |  ------------  |  ------------  |  ------------  |  ------------  |  ------------  |  ------------  |  ------------  |  ------------  |  ------------  |